Shoplifting is Much More than a Harmless Offense

 Do Not Risk Your Freedom, You Need a Dedicated, Knowledgeable Attorney

 The harsh punishments if you are convicted of shoplifting are quite scary.
 The chance of you spending time in jail or prison is significant and requires an experienced attorney to represent you.
-Our Philadelphia shoplifting defense attorneys focus on winning and providing you the best defense possible.
-The Law Offices of Michael T. van der Veen will fight on your behalf to win your case to help you avoid the strict punishments for retail theft.
+Our Philadelphia shoplifting defense attorneys focus on winning and providing you the best defense possible. van der Veen, O’Neill, Hartshorn, and Levin will fight on your behalf to win your case to help you avoid the strict punishments for retail theft.
 Our goal is to work with you to come up with a strategy to protect your freedom and defend cases that other less devoted lawyers may be reluctant to take.